 Andrew opens his first shop at 80 Jermyn Street in London's St. James's, designed by his architect brothers, George and Godfrey.
 The shopfront is a large screen designed by sculptor Bryan Kneale RA and formed from slabs of slate bolted to a framework of steel.
-Showcases for the jewellery are incorporated into the screen.
-A massive cast aluminium door by Geoffrey Clarke RA protects the entrance to the showroom and is opened automatically from the inside.
-The perspex spiral staircase leading to the basement is the first of its kind, engineered by Peter Rice (Ove Arup & Partners) who, in 1963 was site engineer of the Sydney Opera House roof.
+The massive cast aluminium door is designed by another RA sculptor, Geoffrey Clarke.
+A perspex spiral staircase leads to the basement.
+The first of its kind, the staircase is engineered by Peter Rice (Ove Arup & Partners) who incidentally worked on the Sydney Opera House in 1963.

-Andrew opens his gallery in New York in Georg Jensen on Madison Avenue.
-He launches his Rock Revival collection.
+With a burgeoning customer base in America, Andrew opens his New York gallery in Georg Jensen on Madison Avenue.

-Andrew is commissioned by HRH Queen Elizabeth II to design a brooch to give to Madame Pompidou on a state visit to France.
+Andrew is commissioned by HM Queen Elizabeth II to design a brooch to give as a present to Madame Pompidou on a state visit to France.

 Andrew opens his shop in Zurich.
-Designed by his architect brothers George and Godfrey, the façade is a rusty hull of a clipper ship.
+Designed by his architect brothers George and Godfrey, the façade is made from the salvaged hull of an old clipper ship.

-Andrew marries Jojo on the 20th of December
+Andrew and Jojo are married on the 20th of December

-Francesca Farnese Grima is born on 22nd of March
+Francesca Farnese Grima is born on the 22nd of March